becCanDoIt/github-final-project/README.md

    simple interest = p*t*r

 # Embark on a journey to financial clarity with our Simple Interest Calculator
-an elegant tool designed to demystify the earnings on your investments or the interest due on loans with unparalleled simplicity.
+An elegant tool designed to demystify the earnings on your investments or the interest due on loans with unparalleled simplicity.
 At its core, this calculator embodies the essence of user-friendly